mehulagg/gitlab/doc/ci/yaml/README.md

 When a pipeline is blocked, it isn't merged if Merge When Pipeline Succeeds is set.
 Blocked pipelines also have a special status, called _manual_.
 When the `when:manual` syntax is used, manual actions are non-blocking by default.
-If you want to make manual action blocking, add `allow_failure: false` to the job's definition in `.gitlab-ci.yml`.
+If you want to make a manual action blocking, add `allow_failure: false` to the job's definition in `.gitlab-ci.yml`.

 Optional manual actions have `allow_failure: true` set by default and their